talonhub/community/README.md

 For Windows Explorer, follow these directions https://www.howtogeek.com/121218/beginner-how-to-make-explorer-always-show-the-full-path-in-windows-8/

-For the Windows command line, the "refresh title" command will force the title to the current directory, and all directory commands ("follow 1") will automatically update the title.
-The
+For the Windows command line, the `refresh title` command will force the title to the current directory, and all directory commands (`follow 1`) will automatically update the title.

 ## Jetbrains commands